If you want to cruise outside the UK you are likely to need certification, often in the form of the International Certificate of Competence (ICC).

 Not videos or slide shows but brilliant animated lessons that make it fun and even addictive.

-The course only costs £125 and includes: The online Course, a practice Chart and an online Almanac.
+The course only costs £125 and includes: The online Course, an online practice Chart and an online Almanac.

 To pay by Online Banking click here